claylo/osmihelp.org/docs-markdown/OSMI-GuidelinesforOrganizationalMentalWellness416.md

     -   Keen has developed a coaching program with three coaches available to their 50 employees (including one doctoral-level psychologist) on staff and available to work with any employee in need, either on a regular basis or ad-hoc.
 Coaching is opt-in and 95% of the company works with a coach regularly.
 It is often referred to as the number one perk of working for the Keen.
 A newly developed peer-coaching program encourages employees to support each other through an introspective process guided by the company coaches.
     -   “Anxious and Excited” or “A&E” (sometimes referred to as “Introspection Happy Hour”) is implemented weekly at the end of the day on Thursdays, for all employees to share their anxieties and excitements.
 It encourages personal introspection, relatedness, and empathy.
 It is not a time to solution but rather a time to listen, share, and support one another.
     -   The People Developers at Keen offer Learning Labs as core curriculum.
-Topics include Effective Communication [link] and [Managing Emotions](http://learn.keen.io/keen-learning-lab-managing-emotions).
+Topics include [Effective Communication](http://learn.keen.io/keen-learning-lab-effective-communication) and [Managing Emotions](http://learn.keen.io/keen-learning-lab-managing-emotions).
 Employees learn non-violent communication techniques, methods for delivering feedback, conflict resolution techniques, trust building models, cognitive models for regulation, and mindfulness.
 Employees establish a common language used to address conflict or disagreement in the workplace, for communicating emotions and regulating when appropriate and improve awareness of others and self.
 These trainings have been open to the public as well.
     -   Organizational values align with mental wellness.
 At Keen IO, company [values](https://keen.io/blog/141443530686/how-values-help-you-scale-and-maintain-your) were developed to drive a happy culture, which  in turn produces happy employees.
 Introspection, Continuous learning, Honesty, Personal agency, and Empathy are communicated by behavior, while also driving behavior.
 The culture constructed from these values is an output of behaviors, structures, processes, reward systems, philosophies, and group norms that are executed day after day within the organization.
 These values define how Keen employees approach the product, sales, organizational development, and personal development..
     -   Keen implements Active Living Days in April, which falls between President’s day and Memorial day, the longest stretch over the year without a holiday.
 Employees are encouraged to be active together and multiple activities are typically organized (e.g., hiking trip, day at the trapeze park, bike ride, etc).
 Active Living Funds are a monthly stipend to be used towards anything encouraging an active life, whether it be a gym membership, a new bike, a trip to Colorado for hiking, or a new pair of dumbbells for the house.
     -   Keen has a generous maternity/paternity leave of five months paid leave for all new parents.